colorjs/color-space/docs/formula-verification.md

 The GLSL/WGSL chunks ship the same formulas for the GPU; three layers pin them:

 1. **Float64 differential** — chunks are written in a restricted GLSL dialect that transforms mechanically to JS, so every declared edge and every composed rgb↔space path is evaluated in float64 and compared to the scalar library at 1e-6 normalized tolerance ([test/gl.js](../test/gl.js)).
-2. **Real-GPU compile** — all 543 edge and rgb↔space sources compile as WebGL2 fragment shaders on an actual driver (ANGLE/Metal) via [test/gl-gpu.html](../test/gl-gpu.html).
+2. **WebGL2 compile** — all 590 edge and rgb↔space sources compile as fragment shaders through a browser WebGL2 implementation (ANGLE/SwiftShader in CI) via [test/gl-gpu.html](../test/gl-gpu.html).
+This includes the LUT-backed Munsell chunk.
-3. **WGSL grammar** — the same 543 sources, mechanically translated, parse clean under the full WGSL grammar (wgsl_reflect); the same page validates them on a live WebGPU device when available.
+3. **WGSL grammar** — the same 590 sources, mechanically translated, parse clean under the full `wgsl_reflect` grammar in CI ([test/wgsl.js](../test/wgsl.js)); the browser page additionally validates them on a live WebGPU device when one is available.

 ---

 ## 4. Known limitations

-**coloroid is EXPERIMENTAL.** The bundled hue table (Nemcsics) is internally inconsistent: each row's stored angle disagrees with its own chromaticity coordinates (xλ, yλ) by up to 14°.
-The T saturation formula does not round-trip: `rgb → coloroid → rgb` recovers T only approximately (~219/255 on a test sample).
-No external implementation exists to cross-validate against (colorjs and culori both lack coloroid).
-Tests assert only formula-verifiable invariants: V = 10√Y exactly, white → T = 0, valid hue grade, no NaN or crash.
-The A (hue angle) and T (saturation) values should be treated as provisional until the authoritative MSZ 7300 / Nemcsics table and ATV ↔ xyY formulas are sourced.
+**Coloroid has no independent cross-library oracle.** The limit-color chromaticities and A=70 published example are sourced to Nemcsics, and fractional A values now interpolate along the limit-color polygon so in-domain ATV↔xyY round-trips are exact.
+The system still has only 48 named hue grades; interpolation between them is geometric, not additional measured swatch data.

 **okhsl S may marginally exceed 100 at the blue gamut boundary.** This is a known property of the smooth-cusp approximation in the Björnsson specification, shared by culori.
 It is not clamped, because clamping would break the roundtrip.
 The overshoot is small (~3 S units at the extreme corner) and documented in the `@channel` JSDoc.